dheeraj7596/Small2Large/README.md

 Once you have pulled the repo, there are four steps required to follow our method for data selection described in the paper.

 1. Cluster your dataset with all-MiniLM-L6-v2 model.
-2. Train the model which will select the data from your dataset.
+2. Train the smaller model which will select the data from your dataset.
-3. Generate selected subsets from the model trained in step above.
+3. Generate selected subsets from the perplexities of the smaller model trained in step above.
-4. Train final model on the selected subsets.
+4. Train bigger model on the selected subsets.

-*Below, we give an example where we use the Llama-2 7B model to select data from the Alpaca dataset for Llama-2 13B.
+*Below, we give an example where we use a smaller Llama-2 7B model to select data from the Alpaca dataset for the bigger Llama-2 13B.
 If you would like to generate the exact subsets used in our paper from our training runs, go to step 3 below.*

 ### 1. Clustering
 ```